labsyspharm/minerva-story-upload/README.md

 - The `PROJECT-NAME` must match the `project-name` used on cycif.org
 - The `STORY-NAME` must match the `story-name` used on cycif.org

+## Uploading Atlas information

+You should also add or modify a `.yml` file in `harvardtissueatlas/_atlases/` to officially link to your story from one of the Tissue Atlases.

 ## Submitting changes for approval